flow-typed/flow-typed/CONTRIBUTING.md

     ├ color_v0.7.x/
     ├ ...
   |
-  ├ core/
+  ├ environments/
-    ├ jsx/                    # <-- The name of the core environment
+    ├ jsx/                    # <-- The name of the env environment
     | |
     | ├ flow_v0.83.x-/        # <-- A folder containing definition tested against the
     | | |                     #     specified version(s) of Flow (v0.83.x and onwards
     | | |                     #     in this case).
     | | |
-    | | └ jsx.js              # <-- The core definition file meant for the Flow version
+    | | └ jsx.js              # <-- The environment definition file meant for the Flow version
     | ├ ...
     ├ ...
   ├ ...